- Ace your internal kickoff meeting

 In many cases, kickoff meetings are the first opportunity that team members and customers have to meet one another — but that doesn’t mean that the customer should be unprepared.

-Your internal team has the advantage of meeting prior to the external kickoff, but your customer won’t be a part of that.
-Instead, refer to the documents you used to plan previous meetings and send your customer the project details that they need to study and review.
+Your internal team has the advantage of meeting before the external project kickoff, but your customer won’t be a part of that.
+Instead, refer to the docs you used to plan previous meetings and send your customer the project plan and details they need to study and review.

 As you plan the agenda for the external meeting, consider the key details that you’ll need to cover.
 This is likely to include the following: